sandhyaparna/Data-Science/Modeling/Train_Validation_Test Splits.md

 https://googlecoursera.qwiklabs.com/focuses/25429?locale=en <br/>
 * Clean & Pre-proces data before splitting
 * Healthcare Data splitting challenges
   * Patient Overlap - When patient comes twice and have 2 xrays and wears a necklace both the times, but we feed one of the xray into Train and other into Test, there is a high possibility of memorization of unique aspects like necklace in this case and makes the prediction similar to label in Train set.
-Make sure that a patients xrays are all in either Train set or Test set but not distributed across both Train & Test
+Make sure that a patients xrays are all in either Train set or Test set but not distributed across both Train & Test.
+SPLIT BY PATIENT.
   * Set sampling
   * Ground Truth